a collection of notes on areas of personal interest

 Where the room was to be more important, then additional interest could be introduced by the simple expedient of adding, as shown here, a central motif as well as painted canes running at right angles to the and the shandal.
 Note that the colours used are red, yellow and black.
 Although blue – particularly light blue – was used in decoration, I don’t recall seeing it used on simple ceilings such as this, though a light blue paint was used in the reconstruction of the palace of Sheikh Abdullah, now the Qatar National Museum, and illustrated here, as well as in the photograph taken in a different complex a little lower in the page where there is an obvious allusion to the colour of the sky.

-These sketches illustrate the construction discussed above and provide the basic floor and ceiling elements.
-If a higher quality ceiling was required a timber boarded ceiling was suspended below the roof and was then painted with a two-dimensional design, usually geometric but sometimes with naturalistic flourishes, though this would be rare.
-Generally the decorations were really developments of the simple geometries used in Qatar and took advantage of the range of simple paints becoming available in the country.
-An examples is given in a photograph on the preceding page page which shows a majlis demonstrating a reconstructed ceiling at the Qatar National Museum in Doha.
-In the photograph in this paragraph you can see how the natural materials were used decoratively when there was less money available to produce a boarded ceiling.
+In the photograph in that paragraph you can see how the natural materials were used decoratively when there was less money available to produce a boarded ceiling.
 The sketch immediately below it illustrates the elements which make up the structural elements supporting the roof or floor.
 The second sketch gives the construction of the roof in a little more detail, illustrating the way in which the roof finish was supported.
 The earth used to finish and provide falls to the roof sat on the manqrur which can be seen supported by the hassira resting on the shandal.
 Below these elements can be glimpsed, in the upper sketch, the free area of ceiling left exposed by the cantilevered coving.

 I understand that, in the Bastakia area of Dubai, the roof was constructed with the application of layers of clay brought over by dhow from Bandar-e Lengeh on the Iranian coast opposite Dubai, where that material was plentiful.
 I assume that the clay would have been mixed with a quantity of sand to reduce the tendency clay has to crack when dried out.